MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-operational-procedures.md

 - **Runtime retrieval**.
 Retrieving secrets at runtime from within the application itself is the most secure approach because even the application platform never has access to secrets.
 The application needs to authenticate itself to the secret management system.

 	However, for this approach, application components require a direct dependency and a connection to the secret management system.
-This makes it harder to test components individually and usually requires the use of an SDK.
+This makes it harder to test components individually and usually necessitates the use of an SDK.

 ### Design recommendations